keithallatt/auto-update-project/README.md

 ### Installing

-To implement into a working project, deploy the project as the `__init__.py` script with the appropriately completed `properties.json` file ([JSON Wiki](https://github.com/keithallatt/AutoUpdateProject/wiki/JSON)).
+To implement into a working project, deploy the project as the `__init__.py` script with the appropriately completed `properties.json` file ([Wiki](https://github.com/keithallatt/AutoUpdateProject/wiki/JSON)).
 At the git repository specified in `properties.json`, the entire project, and only the project with any added documentation should be uploaded.
 Any new **stable** releases should be updated.